JeSappelleRoot/PowerSign/README.md

 >You will obtain an RSA 4096 bits private key, and the associated public key

+# OpenSSL path

+Before use PowerSign script, you need to specify the OpenSSL binary path.
+Line 115, modify `$opensslBin = "C:\OpenSSL-Win64\bin\openssl.exe"` and adjust it to your OpenSSL configuration

 # Example

 ## File signature with signature mode